 Okay, listen: we’ve been here multiple times already, but never actually discussed it in detail.

 And it is important to pay attention to as many details of your project review and approval process as you can – if it wasn’t, I wouldn’t be here talking to you.
-See, when you’re managing a project, it is this underwater iceberg part that hits your ship right when you expect it least of all, and if you do not have any life jackets and lifeboats prepared beforehand, things might turn out real nasty, and you might as well sink.
+See, when you’re managing a creative project, it is this underwater iceberg part that hits your ship right when you expect it least of all, and if you do not have any life jackets and lifeboats prepared beforehand, things might turn out real nasty, and you might as well sink.

 Approval Studio does not want you to sink.